-The form subscribes you to my Roadtreking RV Newsletter.
+The form subscribes you to my Small Motorhome and RV Newsletter.

-The newsletter comes out several times a week and is filled with interesting stories about RVing, camping, motorhomes and campgrounds.
+The newsletter comes out every Monday and is filled with interesting stories about RVing, camping, motorhomes and campgrounds.
 I think you’ll enjoy it.
 If you don’t, there’s a little “unsubscribe” link at the bottom of each newsletter that will take you off the list anytime you want.

 Thanks for reading this.
-I look forward to sending you the RV Packing List and my Roadtreking newsletter.
+I look forward to sending you the RV Packing List and my Small Motorhome and RV Newsletter.